 Honeyed/Lime Kale with Beef or Turkey Yields: 4-6 servings.
 Prep time: 1 1/4 hours.

-3 tbsp oil (Coconut oil is best here for quality and flavor; olive oil is carcinogenic, when heated to high temperatures.)
+2 tbsp oil (Coconut oil is best here for quality and flavor; olive oil is carcinogenic, when heated to high temperatures.)

-1 large yellow onion, halved at root, and cut in even 1/8 inch slices
+1 medium yellow onion, halved at root, and cut in even 1/8 inch slices

 1 lb ground turkey or beef (Natural is best; Foster Farms’ natural ground turkey is inexpensive.)

-Generous amounts of salt and pepper (Real Salt is best; available in health section at local supermarket.)
+Generous amounts of salt and pepper (Real Salt is promotes optimum health; available in nutrition section at local supermarket.)

 1-1 1/2 lbs of fresh kale (Organic is best.)